Plus the Five Things You Should NEVER Do in a SNAP Fraud Investigation

 Now to the things that you should never do in a SNAP fraud investigation, so as not to make your situation worse.

-1. Do Not Ignore the SNAP Fraud investigation Letter
+1. Do not ignore the SNAP investigation letter

 The investigation will not just go away.
 The longer you wait, the worse it will get.
 If you ignore the letter, the HRA will escalate your case and will refer it to the District Attorney’s office for criminal prosecution.
 You need to take the chance you have and make the best of it.